tarunbhatia786/MySlideshow/README.md

 - Reply in English

 This first exercise is rather simple and should take at most one hour.
-Depending on which team you apply to, you should get a specific public repo where some code is present.
 (Do not worry, this is not how we code at our company)
 The README should tell you what the project is trying to achieve and what are the limitations.
 You should send us a code review of the first pull request on the list.
 Each comment should have the one of following format :
 ```